Axarva/dotfiles-2.0/README.md

 <a id="arch"></a>

 ### For Arch Linux and it's derivatives (make sure you have git installed):
 **Piece of good advice**: Since you are on an Arch-based distro, it is likely you use `systemd`.
-In case you don't go ahead and ignore this and skip to [Going Ahead: Arch Edition](#ga-arch).
+In case you don't, go ahead and ignore this and skip to [Going Ahead: Arch Edition](#ga-arch).

 In case you do, I recommend opening this repository in a text editor after you clone it, and global-replace the stuff specified in [Stuff for sysd users](#sysd-replace).
 After that, go ahead with [Going Ahead: Arch Edition](#ga-arch).